vuejs/v2.vuejs.org/source/guide/index.md

 Technically, Vue.js is focused on the [ViewModel](#ViewModel) layer of the MVVM pattern.
 It connects the [View](#View) and the [Model](#Model) via two way data bindings.
 Actual DOM manipulations and output formatting are abstracted away into [Directives](#Directives) and [Filters](#Filters).

-Philosophically, the goal is to provide the benefits of MVVM data binding with an API that is as simple as possible.
-Modularity and composability are also important design considerations.
-It is not a full-blown framework - it is designed to be simple and flexible.
+Philosophically, the goal is to provide the benefits of reactive data binding and composable view components with an API that is as simple as possible.
+It is not a full-blown framework - it is designed to be a view layer that is simple and flexible.
 You can use it alone for rapid prototyping, or mix and match with other libraries for a custom front-end stack.
 It's also a natural fit for no-backend services such as Firebase.

 Vue.js' API is heavily influenced by [AngularJS], [KnockoutJS], [Ractive.js] and [Rivets.js].
 Despite the similarities, I believe Vue.js offers a valuable alternative to these existing libraries by finding a sweetspot between simplicity and functionality.